Pictures with comments

 Midday!
 Lunchtime soon.
 This lock No. 42 comes at just the right time.
 Time to pass through it and then treat yourselves to a delicious meal at "La Chope and le Pichet", an inn located in the former lock-keeper's house.
 Reviews are unanimous in saying that the food is delicious.
 Not surprising: everything is home-made.

 From its source in the Massif Central, the Dordogne has sculpted breathtaking landscapes that can be admired from the top of its cliffs or from the water by taking a trip on a barge, the traditional flat-bottomed boat once used for trade.
 Here you navigate your way along one of bends of the Dordogne, a perfect curve drawn by the river.

 If you love a party and love boats, don't miss the biennial Bordeaux River Festival, which stretches along the banks of the Port of the Moon offering a large number of activities, both on land and on water.
-The next event will take place in May 2017.
-Meanwhile, in 2016, Bordeaux is celebrating wine, in the same location but in late June.
+The next edition will celebrate its 10th anniversary and be held from 25 May to 4 June 2017.

 As you navigate the Gironde Estuary you'll discover the islands that form an amazing archipelago.
 Various boats offer rides from Bordeaux to Pauillac or Blaye.
 If you moor up at the island of Patiras, you can stop for a lunch break at the island's refuge, then climb to the top of the lighthouse to admire a 360°, from 30 meters up.

 « I just love this cruise on the Garonne, visiting vineyards along the way ».
 Robert Sellex, BBC cameraman, is plainly delighted.
 He took advantage of a few days at a loose end to take a break in Bordeaux with friends.
 It was only a 90-minute flight from Liverpool.